 Staff of Domaine du Coq Rouge

-Some people may remember Domaine du Coq Rouge from the time that it was still a club camping.
+Some people may remember Domaine du Coq Rouge from the time that it was still a club campsite.
 We don’t, but we’ve heard the stories about the strict regime that was applied back in the day.
 Those days are gone though.
 Sandrine and Sébastien bought the domain after the club had closed down and basically rebuilt everything.
 Making the place their very own.

 The result is noticeable as soon as you arrive and after a chat with the happy couple, you feel that the soul of Domaine du Coq Rouge is their very own.
-They have built the camping like the kind of place where they would want to have their vacations.
+They have built the campsite like the kind of place where they would want to have their vacations.
 And it works, it’s the kind of place where we, and plenty of others, like to have vacations as well.

 Guests at Domaine du Coq Rouge

 Being a relatively small campground, located in a not super-touristy region of France and owned by a French couple, it’s not a surprise that the majority of guests at Domaine du Coq Rouge are French.
 This year, because of COVID, even more.
 But normally about 70% of the guests will be from within the country.
-Of course, the camping is also located at about a day’s drive from Belgium and the Netherlands.
+Of course, the campsite is also located at about a day’s drive from Belgium and the Netherlands.
 Making it a perfect first stop for those who are on their way to the Mediterranean, the Pyrennees, or to Spain.

-We have a warning though for those who are planning to visit the camping just as a stopover.
+We have a warning though for those who are planning to visit the campsite just as a stopover.
 It’s the kind of place that makes you want to stay longer than expected.
 The best examples are probably Christophe and his wife, whom we’ve met during a game of petanque.
 This spring, they decided to sell their business and take a year off to travel.
 The pandemic got a bit in the way, but in June they could finally leave.
 They booked 4 days at Domaine du Coq Rouge.
 When we met them, in early September, they had already been there for over three months, with no immediate plans for leaving.

 Now that’s the vibe we’ve been talking about throughout this blog post.
-The camping has something familiar, something that makes you feel like you belong there.
+The campsite has something familiar, something that makes you feel like you belong there.
 For some, this feeling is so strong that they may never leave.